 Getting from Fiumicino Airport to Rome

-To get into the city, you can choose to take a train, shuttle bus, taxi, or private transfer, or rent a car (although I wouldn’t advise doing this in Rome).
+To get into the city, you can take a train, shuttle bus, taxi, or private transfer, or rent a car (although I wouldn’t advise doing this in Rome).

-Take the train to the main Termini station and then you can take the city Metro or bus to your hotel.
-(Don’t forget to validate your train tickets!
+Take the train to the central Termini station, then the city Metro or bus to your hotel.
+(Don’t forget to validate your train tickets!)

 Tickets for the regional train cost 8 euros.
 We prefer to take the train from the airport as it is efficient and easy.

-The cheapest way to travel between the airport and Rome is to take the shuttle bus.
+The shortest route to travel between the airport and Rome is the shuttle bus.

 The trip on the shuttle bus takes about an hour, depending on traffic.
 Tickets cost 6 euros one way.

-You can book your service online before you leave home and the driver will be waiting for you when you arrive.
-Now that’s service!
+You can book your service online before you leave home; the driver will wait for you when you arrive.

 Where to Stay in Rome

-When choosing where to stay in Rome, the location is key.
-Booking a good place that is centrally located and close to the sights that you are interested in will save you valuable days in Rome.
+Booking a place centrally located and close to the sights you are interested in will save you valuable days in Rome.

-At the top of the Spanish Steps, Hassler Roma gives you easy access to several must-see sights as well as comfortable rooms and a yummy breakfast.
+At the top of the Spanish Steps, Hassler Roma gives you access to several must-see sights, comfortable rooms, and a yummy breakfast.

 The hotel offers a spa, fitness center, and a Turkish bath right on sight.
 With friendly staff and extra amenities, this hotel is a sure win.

 Guests can indulge in the buffet breakfast, the full-service spa, or sip a drink on the terrace.

 Trevi Fountain, Pantheon, Spanish Steps

-Get a good feel for your surroundings to start your itinerary for 10 days and your days in Rome.
+Get a good feel for your surroundings to start your itinerary for 10 days in Italy and your days in Rome.
 Take time to explore the neighborhood around your hotel.

 Sure to lure you into the romance of Rome (well, after you elbow your way past all of the people), the Trevi Fountain is a must-see sight for any visitor to Rome.

 Standing a massive 85 feet tall and almost 65 feet wide, the fountain spills out about 2,824,800 cubic feet of water daily.
-That’s a lot of water.

-If you want a picture of the fountain without all of the tourists in the way, just wake up early one morning and make this your first stop!
+If you want a picture of the fountain without all the tourists in the way, wake up early one morning and make this your first stop!